DHRI-Curriculum/NLTK_DHRI/lessons.md

 ![Image showing a second cell with the output of "from nltk.book import *"](images/nltkbook.png)

-Notice that each of the texts already have a variable name.
-"Moby Dick" is `text1`, "Sense and Sensibility" is `text2`, and so on.
+Notice that each of the texts already have a variable name. _Moby Dick_ is `text1`, _Sense and Sensibility_ is `text2`, and so on.
 When we want to work with those books, we will call them by their variable name, as you'll see soon.

 If you got any error messages, check the code and make sure you typed everything correctly.
 Even spaces before words matter!